bebensiganteng/bebensiganteng.github.io/README.md

 Mac OSX 10.11.3

 ### Installation
-Go inside each folder and  the Readme.md
+Go inside each folder and check out the Readme.md

 **Example**
 ```sh